 6: LS – Lineside Trophy

-Buildings, bridges, trackwork, motor vehicles, railway structures such as bridges or gantries.
-Must be railway related, not just any building that might be found near a railway.
+Buildings, bridges, trackwork, motor vehicles, railway structures such as bridges or gantries… they must be railway related, not just any random building that might happen to be near a railway.

 7: PA – Passenger Stock Shield

 Passenger carrying vehicles, non-powered.
-Limit of 12 axles if your entry has more than one vehicle.
-Includes non-paying passengers, in whatever medical condition: ambulance coaches and hearse wagons are permitted – but not guards in goods brake vans!
+Limit of twelve axles if your entry has more than one vehicle.
+“Passenger” includes non-paying passengers, in whatever medical condition, so ambulance coaches and hearse wagons are permitted – but not guards in goods brake vans!

 8: GO – Rolling Stock Trophy